On this page

 Inline hooks and concurrent rate limits

 The Okta process flow that triggered the inline hook remains in progress until a response from your external service is received.
-For process flows initiated by calls to Okta APIs, slow processing times by your external service can cause open API transactions to accumulate, potentially exceeding Concurrent Rate Limits.
+For process flows initiated by calls to Okta APIs, slow processing times by your external service can cause open API transactions to accumulate.
+That accumulation can potentially cause you to exceed Concurrent Rate Limits.

 Note: Concurrent inline hook rate limits are based on your Okta org type.